 With over a decade of pool construction experience and thousands of completed projects, we have the knowledge, training and ability to design and build your ultimate backyard environment.
-Although we can create your pool and spa in nearly any … Keep reading about construction
+Our base pool package includes a 14' x 28' pool within a … Keep reading about construction

 Would you like to revitalize that tired, old pool or maybe even add a spa to it?
 We have you covered!
 Remodeling your pool should be considered when you notice problems such as leaks or cracks but can also be a way for you to upgrade the style and … Keep reading about renovations

 While we can use any equipment specified by customers and/or engineers, we prefer the superior products and support provided by Pentair products.
 From their innovative variable speed/variable flow technology to their user-friendly automation, … Keep reading about equipment

 We know how daunting it can be to accumulate several estimates on a project, sorting through and comparing the various offerings detailed.
 For an individual that may not have any experience with pools, it’s hard to compare many of the specifications or methods outlined.
 Unfortunately, it’s common for many builders to exclude some necessary items from their estimate in order to get the initial dollar amount as low as possible.
 It’s because of this, we wanted to put down what comes standard when building with Skipper Pools and how that compares to many of the “standard” estimates we’re familiar with.

 All the necessary electric work required to get your pool and spa up and running is included in a standard estimate from Skipper Pools.
 We can, of course, exclude this if you have an electrical contractor you would prefer to use.